Setting up an Arts Award centre

 Arts Award advisers are key to the success of Arts Award.
 They support children and young people working towards their awards, acting as mentors, facilitators and primary assessors.

-To become an adviser you will need to meet our relevant criteria, including previous experience of working with children or young people.
-You then complete an adviser training course, which you can book online.
+To become an adviser you must complete an adviser training course, which you can book online.
+Our courses are run across the UK all year round.

 Arts Award advisers are the primary assessors of children and young people's work.